 In terms of how the watch sits on the wrist, the Black Bay 79220 has received a great response.
-The only ”complaint” that the watch about its size is that with its 41mm, it’s far from the size that the original Submariner watches that the Black Bay has taken its inspiration from were.
+The only ”complaint” that some people have about the watch is that with 41mm, it’s much larger than the original sizes of the Submariner watches that the Black Bay has taken its inspiration from.

 As such, the Black Bay being a vintage-inspired watch, had modern proportions and sizes, and this was something that people complained about.

 Despite this complaint, the 41mm size and its proportions sit well on a men’s size wrist.
-After all, it is a sports watch, and with a sports watch, it should feel rugged and durable.
-As an everyday sports watch, many people would consider the Black Bay’s size as perfect.
+After all, it is a sport watch, and with a sports watch, it should feel rugged and durable.
+As an everyday sports watch, many people would consider the Black Bay’s size perfect.

-The lack of crown guards on the Black Bay makes the watch appear as smaller, compared to other watches with crown-guards.
+The lack of crown guards on the Black Bay makes the watch appear smaller, compared to other watches with crown guards.

 It is 50 mm lug to lug, and with its 12.7 mm thickness, it sits quite comfortably and slimmed on the wrist.
 It’s not the most slimmed watch, but it’s what you’d expect from a diver’s watch.
 The Tudor Black Bay has 22 mm lugs.

-The crystal of the watch is domed, just like the crystal on the vintage Tudor watches.
-But for obvious reasons, it is a sapphire crystal and not plexiglass.
+The crystal of the watch is domed, just like the crystal on vintage Tudor watches.
+But for obvious reasons, it is a sapphire crystal and not plexiglass/acrylic.

 The dial of the Black Bay is matte which allows it to catch the light beautifully, and make it more interesting.
-Furthermore, the dial isn’t completely flat and slightly domed, making it more interesting- The indices are applied and features lumina that glow in a green color very strongly, that allows for great legibility, even in poor conditions.
+Furthermore, the dial isn’t completely flat and slightly domed, making it more interesting- The indices are applied and feature lumina that glow in a green color very strongly, which allows for great legibility, even in poor conditions.

 The dial also has a minute track, and a triangle at 12 o’clock, rectangular indexes at 3, 6, 9, and lastly round circular indices on the rest of the 5-minute spaces.